dburriss/Starboard/tests/README.md

-# Starboard test strategy
+# Overboard test strategy

 The test strategy tries to follow the ABC method.
 Since this is a library, not all sections are as relevant.

 ## Acceptance tests

-*./tests/Starboard.Acceptance.Tests*
+*./tests/Overboard.Acceptance.Tests*

 The acceptance criteria is that the generated JSON or YAML matches the Kubernetes specification.
 It does this by verifying that the type produced matches the Kubernetes specification.